 Eligibility criteria for funding

-There are certain critieria you must meet to be eligible for funding through Erasmus+ or the Global Horizons Fund.
+There are certain criteria you must meet to be eligible for funding through Erasmus+

-- Your placement must have been approved by your faculty's Employability Coordinator on MyCareerHub
+- Your placement must have been approved by your faculty's Placement Coordinator on MyCareerHub

 - Your placement does not take place in your country of origin